dixe/rust-gl-lib/README.md

 fluent builder, with support for attributes.
 A challenge is that we also need to get the Ids of widgets, so we can listen and send messages to widgets.
 The output of a builder or markup language parser could be a Dictionary/hashmap, that maps from string name/id to a usize Id.

+We also want the markup language or builder to auto generate the UiInfo.
+That is the struct used to communicate with the widgets and the app.
+Fx a sliders_id and maybe also a sliders value.
+Another main pain or issue is how to link the gui to the program.
+At its core the widget i setup to have a `ui_state.poll_widget_outputs` that will give every event of all widgets, by their id.
+Most often we create a function that takes the `ui_state` and the program state as input, or a UiInfo as input.
+This uiInfo can then be used to get widget outputs, to be used in the general program.
+This required that when we create the UI we know all elements, this does make it less dynamic.

 ### Markup Language

 Xml in the form